-Biohazard signage (see Figure 3) must be posted on the entry doors to all Containment Level 2 rooms.
-The containment level of the laboratory must be posted on all points of entry.
-Non-laboratory visitors to the CL2 laboratory area must be provided with guest lab coats that are to be worn at all times when in the containment zone.

-Biological Safety Cabinets (BSCs) must be used for any procedures that may produce aerosols or that involve work with high concentrations and/or volumes of the biological agent.
-Animal handling and necropsies must be performed in a BSC as well.

-All surfaces are to be constructed from non-absorbent materials and able to be cleaned.
-Any potential Dual-Use Agent (SSBAs) must be stored in a secured and locked area when an authorized worker is not present in the immediate area of the agent.

-Lawson provides lab coats for all laboratory workers.
+- Biohazard signage (see Figure 3) must be posted on the entry doors to all Containment Level 2 rooms.
+The containment level of the laboratory must be posted on all points of entry. - Non-laboratory visitors to the CL2 laboratory area must be accompanied at all times and provided with guest lab coats that are to be worn at all times when in the containment zone. - Biological Safety Cabinets (BSCs) must be used for any procedures that may produce aerosols or that involve work with high concentrations and/or volumes of the biological agent.
+Animal handling and necropsies for animals treated with a biological agent must be performed in a BSC. - All surfaces are to be constructed from non-absorbent materials and able to be cleaned. - Any potential Dual-Use Agent (SSBAs) must be stored in a secured and locked area when an authorized worker is not present in the immediate area of the agent. - Lawson provides lab coats for all laboratory workers.
 Lab coats must be worn at all times while work is being conducted in the laboratory.